cripulos/HistoColAi/README.md

 7 Import to microdraw the data from histocolai.sql locates in the repository.

-9 in the root path  /xampp/htdocs/anotacion create a new folder "images"
+9 in the root path  /xampp/htdocs/anotacion create a new folder "images".

 10 Go to https://gofile.me/4sVIM/YC5JQugTY and click on "Dercargar carpeta" to download a test batch.